 I disagree.

-I think if the this proposal had been into effect, it may have stopped this shooting.
+I think if this proposal had been into effect, it may have stopped this shooting.

-We should be make less full of Swiss cheese holes so that future killings don't happen.
+We should make less full of Swiss cheese holes so that future killings don't happen.

 That trap is an impossible one.

-All right, that was Chris Murphy, Democratic Senator.
+All right, that was Chris Murphy, Democratic senator before that, Dom Rosso, a veteran Navy SEAL.

 I keep bringing up the examples.

-If you're in San Bernardino, if you're in Orlando, Florida, in the the Pulse Nightclub, and somebody starts shooting, do you want a licensed carry permit trained person there to take care of it?
+If you're in San Bernardino, if you're in Orlando, Florida, in the Pulse nightclub, and somebody starts shooting, do you want a licensed, carry-permit, trained person there to take care of it?

 The answer for me is yes.

-That's why I have I've had a license to carry in Rhode Island, California, Alabama, Georgia, and New York, and I've carried it more than my uh more than half my adult life.
+That's why I've had a license to carry in Rhode Island, California, Alabama, Georgia, and New York, and I've carried it more than half my adult life.

-Anyway, research concluded that uh thirteen types of of gun control laws have been looked into.
+Anyway, research concluded that 13 types of gun control laws have been looked into.

-Right to carry laws were the only type that made a difference in terms of the rate and severity of these mass public shootings, and uh anyway, laws like those that the Ninth Circuit Court of Appeals ruled against last week when it determined California citizens did not have the right to protect themselves in public with concealed guns.
+And anyway, laws like those that the Ninth Circuit Court of Appeals ruled against last week when it determined California citizens did not have the right to the right to protect themselves in public with concealed guns.

 The open carry of guns is already illegal in California.